mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Monday, 04 August 2025

-- The average temperature today is 19.87˚C,
+- The average temperature today is 20.72˚C,
-- With highs of 20.85˚C and lows of 19.05˚C,
+- With highs of 21.64˚C and lows of 20.39˚C,
-- It may feel like 20.13˚C with drizzle
+- It may feel like 21.01˚C with overcast clouds
-- The wind speed is 5.66m/s and visibility is 6000m
+- The wind speed is 7.6m/s and visibility is 10000m
-- The pressure is 1012hPa and humidity is 85%
+- The pressure is 1012hPa and humidity is 83%
 - The sun will rise at 04:35 and set at 19:53

 <!-- weather_marker ends -->